Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Comparison I2C and SPI:
 - both are synchrounous
-- SPI has higheer thoughput
+- SPI has higher thoughput
 - SPI is simpler

 | I2C is recommended when | SPI is recommended when |